AFoletti/BTForceManager/DEPLOYMENT.md

 docker compose up -d --build
 ```

-The `./data` bind mount is untouched by a rebuild - your SQLite database and its history survive as long as you don't delete or reset that folder.
-Since `data/btforce.db` is committed, `git pull` will only update it if a newer version was pushed upstream; your local in-place edits (via the running app) are not auto-committed by git.
+The `./data` bind mount is untouched by a rebuild - your SQLite database and its history survive as long as you don't delete or reset that folder. `data/btforce.db` itself is not committed to the repo once seeded on your host (only the `renameme.btforce.db` template is tracked), so `git pull` never touches your live data.

 ## Backup

-Schedule a periodic backup via Synology's **Task Scheduler** (Control Panel > Task Scheduler > Create > Scheduled Task > User-defined script), running a command like:
+Schedule a periodic backup running a command like:

 ```bash
 sqlite3 ./data/btforce.db ".backup ./data/btforce-backup.db"
 ```

 Adjust the path if your repo clone lives somewhere other than the current working directory.
-Point the backup destination at a different share/folder if you want off-volume copies.
+Point the backup destination at a different disk/share if you want off-volume copies.

 ## Database persistence